 1. Know Your Audience

 A month ago, one of my friends asked me to write a speech for him.
 I always go for an astute analysis when it comes to presenting something worthy.
 He dejected my questions about the whole scenario in which he had to let people know about his ideas.
-I wrote a fine speech without knowing who these words were being delivered to.
+I wrote a fine speech without knowing to who these words were being delivered.

-And when my friend grabbed that paper, he simply said, “My audience aren’t a good fit for understanding this.”
+And when my friend grabbed that paper, he simply said, “My audience isn’t a good fit for understanding this.”

 You must know your audience, whether it’s just a matter of minutes or an hour.
 Without taking them into account, you will end up wasting your time.